Verdify

 Support escalation remains a valid simpler audit pattern.
 This example shows how the same audit structure handles document-heavy workflows where reviewer-approved evidence matters.

-The audit is the right first step when the controls are unclear.
+The audit is the right first step when the learning loop is unclear.

 Good fit when